unknownuser401/visualaizer-sound/README.md

-Sound viewer captured by microphone, using python libraries such as pyaudio and pygames
+Sound viewer captured by microphone, using python libraries such as pyaudio and pygames.